 Intrepid TV has been delivering outstanding visual content since we launched as a media production company in 2012.
-As you can see from our showreel, we’ve worked with some amazing and illustrious clients in a rich variety of locations around the world.
+We’ve been lucky to have worked with some amazing and illustrious clients in a rich variety of locations around the world.

 Sometimes, the work involved in delivering the content to our clients involves severe logistical and physical challenges.
 Any multimedia production company will tell you there is plenty going on behind the scenes before the finished product sees the light of day.
 Here we reveal some of the obstacles we have to overcome in the line of duty.